 It was an interesting job, however my ambitions were not fully satisfied as I was thriving for a dynamic job in an international environment.
 This led me to make a decision to leave Italy and find a new challenging job in The Netherlands.
 That is when I met Fabio!
 He presented me Bambi Medical and his project of the Bambi-Belt.
 I thought: “What can be more challenging and dynamic than the startup world?”
 So, the decision was made!

-Thanks to Bambi Belt, we can give hopes to parents who dream to cuddle their baby.
+Thanks to the Bambi Belt Solution, we can give hopes to parents who dream to cuddle their baby.
 I am sure that this experience can enhance my professional knowledge, but above all my personality.
 I am very glad to help preterm infants and to work with the Bambi team!